takanori-fujiwara/cnrl/README.md

 * OS: macOS or Linux
   * Note: cNRL itself is available from Windows but DeepGL used in the above paper is not available from Windows.

-* To run sample.py, also ccPCA and DeepGL.
+* To run sample.py, also ccPCA, DeepGL, and matplotlib.
   * ccPCA: https://github.com/takanori-fujiwara/ccpca
   * DeepGL: https://github.com/takanori-fujiwara/deepgl
+  * matplotlib: `pip3 install matplotlib`
-* Note: Tested on macOS Ventura and Ubuntu 20.0.4 LTS.
+* Note: Tested on macOS Sequoia and Ubuntu 20.0.4 LTS.
 ******

 Setup